 Survicate Mobile SDK is supported for iOS and Android, and React Native applications.
 We have language bindings in Kotlin, Java, Swift and Objective-C.

-How to create a survey for your mobile application?
+Create a survey for your mobile application

 To create a survey for your mobile application:

-Designing your survey
+Designing your mobile survey theme and settings

-Setting up the survey targeting
+Setting up survey targeting

 In the Settings tab of your survey, you can choose the conditions that need to be matched to display a survey.

 To set up these conditions, go to Edit > Target section of your survey

 📌You can apply conditions for which screens your survey will appear, what action triggers your survey, and which users should see your survey.

 Under screens, you can define where you'd like to show your survey.
 This way you can make sure your surveys are triggered only on the most relevant location.